top of page

 Available now... my new FREE Reading Tracker Printable!
 It's designed to be a fun and whimsical way to track your daily reading time and help you meet your reading goals.
 To get access to this FREE printable, just sign up for email alerts here on my blog.
 Click on the Log In/Sign Up button at the top of the page to get started today!

-I was in the ninth grade when a beloved teacher introduced me to the work of Edgar Allan Poe.
+A beloved teacher introduced me to the work of Edgar Allan Poe when I was in 9th grade.
 I had never read anything like his poetry and short stories and was immediately captivated.
-Poe was a troubled man to be sure; he was also a master at his craft who transformed the horror genre in his day.
+Poe was a troubled man to be sure; he was also a master of his craft who transformed the horror genre in his day.
 Every October, I like to pull out a volume of Poe's collected works and immerse myself in his dark tales and poems.
 "The Raven" is, of course, one of my many favorites.
-You may be familiar with his stories like "Fall of the House of Usher" or "The Tell-Tale Heart."
+You may be familiar with his stories like "Black Cat" or "The Tell-Tale Heart."
 Those are great, but I'd also suggest Poe's "Ligeia" and "A Descent into the Maelstrom."

-This year I read the 2019 children's horror fiction Scary Stories for Young Foxes by Christian McKay Heidicker, illustrated by Junyi Wu.
-This well-received book is about two young fox kits who are separated from their litters and must fight for survival against dangers and evils of all kinds.
-The story is told through a collection of intertwined short stories told campfire-style to a dwindling number of fox kits.
+I'm a big fan of the 2019 children's horror fiction Scary Stories for Young Foxes by Christian McKay Heidicker, illustrated by Junyi Wu.
+This award-winning book is about two young fox kits who are separated from their litters and must fight for survival against dangers and evils of all kinds.
+The story comes alive through a collection of intertwined short stories told campfire-style to a dwindling number of fox kits.
 I found this book to be a surprisingly sophisticated middle grade novel!
 The rich, descriptive, and spooky language captivated me.
 You'll find danger, adventure, action, and horror in the pages alongside kindness, humor, friendship and resilience.
 This book is imaginatively told through the perspective of its fox characters, adding to its unique storytelling.
 Be aware, however, there are incidents of bullying, violence, and death so be prepared.
+If you enjoy this one, you may also want to read its companion book, Scary Stories for Young Foxes: The City, which came out in 2021.

-Last fall I read Shirley Jackson's The Haunting of Hill House.
-This masterpiece of gothic horror was truly frightening!
+I'm still shivering from reading Shirley Jackson's The Haunting of Hill House.
+This masterpiece of gothic horror truly terrified!
 The 1959 novel is considered one of the best literary ghost stories published during the 20th century.
 Four people arrive at the reportedly haunted house, planning to investigate the supernatural claims.
 But the house itself seems to have plans of its own for those who dared to enter within its walls.
 This book was delightfully spooky... so much so that I had to put it down a couple of times and regroup after some particularly intense scenes.
 Still, I would absolutely read this one again!

 There's also the classic The Turn of the Screw by Henry James.
 This old novella (about a hundred pages) got new life and attention because of the Netflix loose adaptation "The Haunting of Bly Manor."
 This gothic ghost story is about a governess caring for two children who comes to believe the estate is haunted.
 Creepy house?
 Check.
 Creepy children?
 Yep.
 A narrator who may or may not have her wits about her?
 You bet.